Reviewing Gecina (GECFF) and Its Peers

 |2.37

-Gecina presently has a consensus target price of $158.34, suggesting a potential upside of 4.17%.
-As a group, “Real estate” companies have a potential upside of 3.04%.
-Given Gecina’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Gecina is more favorable than its peers.
+Gecina currently has a consensus price target of $158.34, indicating a potential upside of 4.17%.
+As a group, “Real estate” companies have a potential upside of 3.78%.
+Given Gecina’s stronger consensus rating and higher possible upside, research analysts clearly believe Gecina is more favorable than its competitors.

 Gecina SA is a real estate investment trust, which owns, manages, and develops property holdings.
 It focuses on the acquisition of land, construction of buildings, financing of the acquisition and construction operations, and sale of real estate rights or properties.
 It operates through the following segments: Commercial, Residential, Student Residences, and Other Sectors.
 The Other Sectors segment includes financial leasing, real estate trading and the operation of hotel companies.
 The company was founded on January 14, 1959 and is headquartered in Paris, France.